Raising Chickens for Eggs

-Backyard chickens are becoming a healthy fad that seems to be spreading across the United States as more and more people want to be involved with their food supply.
+Backyard chickens are becoming a healthy trend that seems to be spreading across the United States as more and more people want to be involved with their food supply.

 First, you need to determine if your local rules and regulations allow for the raising of backyard chickens on your property.

 Chicken houses can come in many sizes and shapes.
-They also can be built from various materials or made from what you have lying around your house.
+They also can be built from various materials or made from what you have lying around your property.

-It must also be secure enough to keep out predators that might try to invade when your not looking.
+And it must also be secure enough to keep out predators that might try to invade when you're not looking.

 Although chickens can live for a pretty long time, they produce the most chicken eggs during the first few years of their life.

-What makes more of a difference in chicken eggs is the type of food your chickens eat and the amount of sunshine they receive.
+What makes a big difference in the quality of chicken eggs is the type of food your chickens eat and the amount of sunshine they will receive.

-In general, chickens can find their own food - as long as they are given enough access to the outdoors to forage for food such as greens and bugs.
+In general, chickens can find their own food - as long as they are given enough access to the outdoors to forage for food like greens and bugs.

-And some people feed their chickens leftovers along with chicken feed and chicken scratch to help supplement their foraging.
+Some people choose to feed their chickens leftovers along with chicken feed and chicken scratch to help supplement their foraging.